redhat-cop/gitops-catalog/openshift-data-foundation-operator/instance/README.md

 ### AWS

 [aws](overlays/aws) installs a basic StorageSystem.
-The StorageSystem will configure the OpenShift Container Storage Operator and also install a StorageCluster and OCSInitilization object to configure the storage cluster.
+The StorageSystem will configure the OpenShift Container Storage Operator and also install a StorageCluster and OCSInitialization object to configure the storage cluster.
 The StorageCluster is configured to work with gp2 storage on an AWS cluster.

 ### vSphere

 [vsphere](overlays/vsphere) installs a basic StorageSystem.
-The StorageSystem will configure the OpenShift Container Storage Operator and also install a StorageCluster and OCSInitilization object to configure the storage cluster.
+The StorageSystem will configure the OpenShift Container Storage Operator and also install a StorageCluster and OCSInitialization object to configure the storage cluster.
 The StorageCluster is configured to work with thin storage on a vSphere cluster and enables flexible scaling to distribute devices evenly across all nodes, regardless of distribution in zones or racks.

 ## Usage